TedHusted/awake/awake.md/awake.md

 “Yes, he’s cute.
 But I’m trying to date a double-x now, you know, like you do, little sib.”

 “Date one?
 I married a woman. — So, it’s your turn now, big sib?
-You were a three on the Kinsey Scale, and now you are supposedly reformed.”
+You were a three on the Kinsey Scale.
+Now you are supposedly reformed.”

 “I don’t know if being a Kinsey three, or a six, is delinquent.
 Or just different.”

-Tessa laughs out loud, then says “What apps are you on?”
+Tessa laughs out loud, then says, “What apps are you on?”

 “You know that the agency doesn’t like us to use dating apps.
 Too much exposure, and cover stories violate the terms of use.”